 Have you ever been on a day trip to Dordrecht?
 Let us know how it went in the comments below!
 And let us know what you did on your day trip to Dordrecht!

-Editor’s note: Originally published in June 2018, updated in November 2019 for your reading pleasure.
+Editor’s note: This article was originally published in June 2018, but was fully updated in October 2020 for your reading pleasure.